 The above names a few of the different therapeutic processes used.

-The time for each session is normally 1 hour.
+The time for each session 50 minutes.

 I adapt my counselling according to the personality of the client and what sits comfortably with them.
 I start by having a consultation to hear the clients concerns and to see if we can find a way to work moving forwards.